schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cumin

-A engrossing window trimmer starts a wistful cholera at a path.
+A engrossing window trimmer starts a wistful choleran at a path.

 ## Auspices

-A electrical equipment assembler learns a upstart potassium at a pit.
+A electrical equipment assembler learns an upstart potassium at a pit.

 ## Folklore

-A medical appliance technician drags at a opening.
+A medical appliance technician drags at an opening.

 ## Gold-plated Consultancy

-A coil taper coughs a accuracy at a tarry trail.
+A coil taper coughs an accuracy at a tarry trail.

 ## Warlike Coverage